Eating Sustainably for Active People

 What Are Some Nutritious Sustainable On-the-Go Options to Fuel Fitness?

-For a quick, on-the-go option, CLIF BAR® Duos provide 190 calories or less and an optimal blend of plant-based protein, fat, and carbs for fueling before or during a workout.
+For a quick, on-the-go option, CLIF BAR® is an optimal blend of plant-based protein, fat, and carbs for fueling before or during a workout.
 This new bar features a mashup of fan-favorite flavors and is made with organic rolled oats and Rainforest Alliance-certified cocoa, making it an ideal choice for sustainable eating when on the move.

 Active people have different needs, and it’s important to source foods that are both sustainable for the people and the planet.
 Although eating homemade foods is ideal at mealtimes, eating occasions surrounding a physical activity (before, during, and after) can be fueled by sustainable, nourishing, on-the-go options.